Get started

 You can add an image as an overlay in the video stream.

-Go to Settings > Overlay.
+Go to Video > Overlays.

-Select Image and click Create.
+Select Image and click .

-Select Import and upload an image.
+Drag and drop an image.

-Click Create.
+Click Upload.

 Show the pan or tilt position as a text overlay